Shellyda/music-player-pureJS/README.md

 - **JavaScript Code:** Located in the **elements** folder; CSS code in *css/style.player.css*.
 - **Media Assets:** Music and images reside in the **files** and **assets** folders, respectively.
 - **Navigation:** Access the player page via buttons on other portfolio pages or navigate through the menu.
+- **Responsiveness:** Only the music player screen has responsive behavior.

 ## Usage Instructions